winton/gitcycle/README.md

 Todo
 ----

-* Make ticket active when starting branch
-* Label issues with ticket milestone?
 * Check for conflict whenever merge happens
+* Add conflict check when calling "qa pass [ticket]"
+* Need to change Github.parseLabels so we can have a "Fail" label along side a "Pending" tag, but for all other cases there should only be one of these tags present: "Pending QA", "Pending Review", "Pass"
 * Instead of detecting CONFLICT, use error status $? != 0
 * Add comment on lighthouse with issue URL
-* Need to make sure when a branch is created, it is always from the pristine remote version, not local
-* Add conflict check when calling "qa pass [ticket]"
-* Need to change Github.parseLabels so we can have a "Fail" label along side a "Pending" tag, but for all other cases there should only be one of these tags present: "Pending QA", "Pending Review", "Pass"
+* Label issues with ticket milestone?